mathelima/mathelima/README.md

 👨🏻‍💻  About Me:

-- 💻  I'm a Software Engineer at Olist, working with Python, Django, DRF and Postgres.
+- 💻  I'm a Software Engineer at Critical TechWorks, working with Python, React, AWS and Terraform.
 - 👀  I’m interested in backend development.
 - 🎓  I have a bachelor degree in Computer Science at Universidade Federal do Paraná.
 - 🌱  I'm on track for learning more about Kubernetes and Design Patterns.